-Configuring Visual Studio Code for MVON#.
+Configuring Visual Studio Code for MV.

-Before we can start using the MVON# features for Visual Studio Code, we need to install the extensions.
+Before we can start using the MV features for Visual Studio Code, we need to install the extension.
 VSCODE has a automated download and installation process for extensions.

 Start VSCODE and select the Extensions Button